 Richard Bauckham.
 Jesus and the Eyewitnesses: The Gospels as Eyewitness Testimony.
-Second edition, (Grand Rapids, MI: William B. Eerdmans Publishing Company, 2017), 340.
+Second edition, (Grand Rapids, MI: Eerdmans, 2017), 340.

 Thucydides.
 The Peloponnesian War, 1.22.3.

 Craig Blomberg.
 The Historical Reliability of the Gospels.
-2nd edition (Downers Grove, IL: InterVarsity Press, 2007), 73.
+Second edition, (Downers Grove, IL: InterVarsity Press, 2007), 73.

 Michael R. Licona.
 The Resurrection of Jesus: A New Historiographical Approach.
-(Downers Grove, IL; Nottingham, England: IVP Academic; Apollos, 2010), 592.
+(Downers Grove, IL: IVP Academic, 2010), 592.

 Dunn, James D. G. “How Did Matthew Go About Composing His Gospel?”
 Jesus, Matthew’s Gospel and Early Christianity: Studies in Memory of Graham N. Stanton.
 Edited by Daniel M. Gurtner, Joel Willitts, Richard A. Burridge, and Mark Goodacre, 435:57.
 Library of New Testament Studies.
 (London; New York: T&T Clark, 2011), p.
 57.

 Craig Keener.
-Christobiography: Memory, History, and the Reliability of the Gospels, (Grand Rapids, MI: William B. Eerdmans Publishing Company, 2019), 499.
-While not the specific point that Keener is making, the application to bias management seems to be right in line with Keener’s thinking here.
+Christobiography: Memory, History, and the Reliability of the Gospels.
+(Grand Rapids, MI: Eerdmans, 2019), 499.
+While not the specific point that Keener is making, the application to bias management seems to be in line with Keener’s thinking here.